20th Century Floral Masterworks

 e-mail: info [at] wbb.gallery

-On request, parts of the collection are for sale, but not individual works.
+On request, parts of or the complete the collection is for sale, but not individual works.
 Please ask for our detailed catalog (see above) and visit the exhibition.
 The prints shown are in excellent condition and have been framed to the highest museum standards.
 Further exhibitions in cooperation with other institutions are possible.